 |

-status of Novosibirsk as administrative center of Siberia influenced
+in 1926.
+The status of Novosibirsk as administrative center of Siberia

-much upon the town appearance.
-Monumental 3-, 4- and 5- storied
+influenced much upon the town appearance.
+Monumental 3-, 4- and

-House, Palace of Work, Dwelling House (now Central Hotel), Sibrevkom
+Lenin House, Palace of Work, Dwelling House (now Central Hotel),

-(now The Picture Gallery) and other buildings were constructed under
+Sibrevkom (now The Picture Gallery) and other buildings were constructed

 A.D.Kryachkov.

-industrial giants were built here: the Sibkombain plant, mining tools
+Many industrial giants were built here: the Sibkombain plant, mining

-plant, metal processing plant, food processing and other plants and
+tools plant, metal processing plant, food processing and other plants

-town outskirts, in shacks and huts.
-The slum rose as quick as mushrooms
+the town outskirts, in shacks and huts.
+The slum rose as quick as

 |